Network (1976 film): Casting

-Faye Dunaway wanted Robert Mitchum to play Max Schumacher, but Lumet refused, believing that Mitchum wasn't sufficiently urbane.
+Faye Dunaway wanted Robert Mitchum to play Max Schumacher, but Lumet refused, believing that Mitchum was not sufficiently urbane.
 For the role of Diana Christensen, Chayefsky thought of Candice Bergen, Ellen Burstyn, and Natalie Wood, while the studio suggested Jane Fonda, with alternate candidates Kay Lenz, Diane Keaton, Marsha Mason and Jill Clayburgh.
 Lumet wanted to cast Vanessa Redgrave in the film, but Chayefsky did not want her.
 Lumet argued that he thought she was the greatest English-speaking actress in the world, while Chayefsky, a proud Jew and supporter of Israel, objected on the basis of her support of the PLO.
 Lumet, also a Jew, said "Paddy, that's blacklisting!", to which Chayefsky replied, "Not when a Jew does it to a Gentile."

 Dunaway was cast as Diana in September 1975.
 Lumet told her that he would edit any attempts on her part to make her character sympathetic and insisted on presenting her without any vulnerability.
 Lumet cast Robert Duvall as Frank Hackett.
 Duvall saw Hackett as a "vicious president Ford".
 On Duvall, Lumet said: "What's fascinating about Duvall is how funny he is."
 Ned Beatty was cast as Arthur Jensen on the recommendation of director Robert Altman after the original actor failed to live up to Lumet's standards.
 Beatty had one night to prepare a four-page speech, and was finished after one day's shooting.
 Beatrice Straight played Louise Schumacher, Max's wife, on whom he cheats with Diana.
 Straight had won a Tony Award in 1953 for playing an anguished wife who is similarly cheated on in Arthur Miller's The Crucible.